Birth of the Balancer

 We enter another small building, and within it a small room.

-But then something soft, strong, and invisible takes holds of us.
+I look around, expecting to find an elevator, but something soft, strong, and invisible takes holds of us.

-And whatever holds us, lets us go.
+Whatever held us, lets us go.

 “He’s inside,” answers Mayla.